 - The specific duties and responsibilities necessarily related to the license being sought;

-- The bearing, if any, the criminal offense(s) of which the person was convicted would have on his or her fitness or ability to perform one or more such duties and responsibilities;
+- The bearing, if any, the criminal offense(s) of which the person was previously convicted would have on his or her fitness or ability to perform one or more such duties and responsibilities;

-- The time elapsed since the occurrence of the criminal offense(s);
+- The time which has elapsed since the occurrence of the criminal offense or offenses;

-- The age of the person at the time of occurrence of the criminal offense(s);
+- The age of the person at the time of occurrence of the criminal offense or offenses;

-- The seriousness of the offense(s);
+- The seriousness of the offense or offenses;

-- Any information produced by the person or produced on his or her behalf in regard to his or her rehabilitation and good conduct, including a Certificate of Relief from Disabilities issued, which creates a presumption of rehabilitation in regard to the offense(s) specified in the certificate; and
+- Any information produced by the person or produced on his or her behalf in regard to his or her rehabilitation and good conduct, including a Certificate of Relief from Disabilities issued to the applicant, which certificate shall create a presumption of rehabilitation in regard to the offense or offenses specified in the certificate; and

-- The legitimate interest of the licensing agency in protecting property and the safety and welfare of specific individuals or the general public.
+- The legitimate interest of the licensing agency in protecting property, and the safety and welfare of specific individuals or the general public.